Join our Berlin Store Tour on June 20th

 - The rise of online retail and urban convenience stores are challenging traditional retail in a radical way, forcing retailers to accelerate the redefinition of their value proposition: low prices alone are no longer enough to seduce German consumers.

 Our June 20th Berlin Store Tour programme is a unique opportunity to find out more about German retail and peek into retail’s future.
-Our 2017 store tour programme is hosted by leading German discounters REWE (over 15,000 stores) and Penny (3,500 stores, owned by REWE Group).
+Our 2017 Store Tour programme is kindly sponsored by Mars and hosted by the most relevant stores and discounters on the German market.